ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

   { echo "bsdtar - FAILS" > results.txt ; exit 1 ; }
 ```

-We have tried to make this script better to read.
-We split calls of the `bsdtar` and `mv` utilities.
-However, it is not enough.
-The `bsdtar` call is still too long and complicated for reading.
+When writing this script, we have tried to make it better for reading.
+This motivation forced us to split calls of the `bsdtar` and `mv` utilities.
+This solution is still not enough.
+The `bsdtar` call is too long and complicated for reading.
 Therefore, it is easy to make a mistake when modifying it.
 Such error-prone code is called **fragile**.
-A poor technical solution introduces it in most cases.
+You get it whenever making a poor technical solution.

 Let's improve the `bsdtar` call.
-First, we should write its algorithm step by step.
-It looks like this:
+The first step for improving the code is writing its algorithm in a clean way.
+Here is the algorithm for our case:

 1. Read a list of files and directories from the `$@` variable.

-Archive and compress them.
+2. Archive and compress the files and directories.

-2. If the archiving and compression were successful, write the line "bsdtar - OK" into the log file.
+3. If the archiving succeeds, write the "bsdtar - OK" line into the log file.

-3. If an error occurred, write the line "bsdtar - FAILS" into the log file.
-Then terminate the script.
+4. If an error occurred, write the line "bsdtar - FAILS" into the log file and terminate the script.

-The last step is the most confusing.
-When `bsdtar` completes successfully, the script does one action only.
+The last step is the most confusing one.
+When `bsdtar` succeeds, the script does one action only.
 When an error happens, there are two actions.
 These actions are combined into the single [**command block**](https://en.wikipedia.org/wiki/Block_(programming)) by [curly brackets](https://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html).
-This code block looks confusing.
+This code block looks too complicated.

-The `if` statement is a solution for executing command blocks on specific conditions.
-We can write the statement in the general form like this:
+The `if` statement executes command blocks on specific conditions.
+The statement looks this way in the general form:
 {line-numbers: true}
 ```
 if CONDITION